The Plot

 Similar Incident

-My cousin found a lucrative deal of a pack of 12 face towels at Shopclues.com and therefore without further ado, he went ahead and placed the order with COD (Cash on delivery) as his preferred mode of payment.
+My cousin found a great deal on a pack of 12 face towels at Shopclues.com.
+Without hesitation, he placed the order using cash on delivery (COD).

 Dear Customer, tx#VU9682298435 for Rs1099.00 by SBIDrCARD X2256 at AMAZON on 23Jan21 at 14:08:20.
 If not done forward this SMS to 9223008333/18001111109/9449112211 to block card.